seren/freenas-temperature-graphing/README.md

 Bash scripts using rrdtool to graph FreeNAS CPU and drive temperatures

 Copy the .sh files to a directory on the server and create cronjobs to run them.
 You can edit your cron jobs with the command `crontab -e` (see crontabs.txt for example entries).
+These need to be run as root (to access the SMART stats), so put the cron entries in root's crontab.
+You may need to re-add them after FreeNAS updates are applied.

 ## Examples: